gangefors/docker-airdcpp-webclient/README.md

         gangefors/airdcpp-webclient --add-user
     docker start airdcpp-container

-> You must stop the webclient application container before running this command.
-If you add a user while it's running, the configuration will be overwritten when the application shuts down.
+> You must stop the webclient application container before running the
+> `--add-user` command.
+If you add a user while it's running, the
+> configuration will be overwritten when the application shuts down.

 ## Upgrade